mohatb/kubectl-wls/README.md

+Kubectl Windows-Linux-Shell

 # kubectl-wls:
-kubectl-wls is an interactive shell script and kubectl plugin that allows you to access a kubernetes windows or linux nodes.
+kubectl-wls stands for kubectl Kubectl Windows-Linux-Shell, it is an interactive shell script and also a kubectl plugin that allows you to access a kubernetes windows or linux nodes shell.

 # How it works ?